myeportal/LocalTown/README.md

 jeff@lfomaps.com

 Update: 11/2016:
-Evolved into the following Local Family Owned components:
+Evolved into the following Local Family Owned components.

-World-A global portal for exchanging crypto
+1. World-A global portal for exchanging crypto
-Gardens-A crowdfund grass roots proposal to end city hunger Maps-Token directory with social, economical components Mobile-3 click app
+2. Gardens-A crowdfund grass roots proposal to end city hunger
+3. Maps-Token directory with social, economical components
+4. Mobile-3 click app
-Blocks- Public Ledger
+5. Blocks- Public Ledger
-Wallet- Online Wallet
+6. Wallet- Online Wallet
-Games- Augmented Reality -Local Style
+7. Games- Augmented Reality -Local Style

 Preface
 The LFO Project Launch ICO white paper has begun and is being worked on daily.
 This is what has transpired so far behind the scenes, but two individuals name Jeff Grant and Kelly Kenney, lifelong friends and business associates.